Medicaid Emergency Services Only (ESO) Coverage for the Treatment of an Emergency Medical Condition Fact Sheet

 Temporary Non-Immigrant

-Temporary non-immigrants who are New York State residents (e.g., own or rent a home, work in New York State) may be eligible for Essential Plan (EP) or Medicaid, if otherwise eligible.
+Temporary non-immigrants who are New York State residents (e.g., own or rent a home, work in New York State) may be eligible for Essential Plan (EP) or Medicaid.
 These non-immigrants are given the New York State residency review.
 If they "pass" residency review, they may be eligible for either EP or full Medicaid.

 What is an emergency medical condition?

-The term "Emergency Medical Condition" is defined as a medical condition (including emergency labor and delivery) that manifests itself by acute symptoms of sufficient severity (including severe pain) such that the absence of immediate medical attention could reasonably be expected to result in:
+The term "Emergency Medical Condition" is defined as, after sudden onset, a medical condition (including emergency labor and delivery) that manifests itself by acute symptoms of sufficient severity (including severe pain) such that the absence of immediate medical attention could reasonably be expected to result in:

-Care and services related to an organ transplant procedure are not included in this definition.
+Care and services related to an organ transplant procedure are not included in this definition as stipulated in section 1903(v)(2)(c) of the Social Security Act.

-This definition must be met, after sudden onset of the medical condition, at the time the medical service is provided, or it will not be considered an emergency medical condition and therefore, cannot be covered by Medicaid.
+This definition must be met, after sudden onset of the medical condition, at the time the medical service is provided, or it will not be considered an emergency medical condition and therefore, cannot be covered by Medicaid ESO.

-Not all services that are medically necessary meet the definition of an emergency medical condition.
-Emergency medical conditions do not include debilitating conditions (e.g., heart disease or other medical conditions requiring rehabilitation) resulting from the initial event which later requires ongoing regimented care.
-The potentially fatal consequence of discontinuing Medicaid covered care, even if such care is medically necessary, does not transform the condition into an emergency medical condition.
+Not all services that are medically necessary for the treatment of a medical condition are entitled to reimbursement under ESO coverage.
+Emergency medical conditions do not include debilitating conditions (e.g., heart disease or other medical conditions requiring rehabilitation) resulting from the initial event which later require ongoing regimented care.
+The potentially fatal consequence of discontinuing Medicaid ESO covered care, even if such care is medically necessary, does not transform the condition into an emergency medical condition.

 What services do not meet the definition of an emergency medical condition?